 Enjoy pie of course

 Ever tried to make a pie before?
-Nows your chance to bake your very own.
-Not into the sweet stuff; Don't worry there are many types of pies you can try making.
-Check out the '10 Pies for Pi Day' link in the recipe section.
+Now's your chance to bake your very own.
+Not into the sweet stuff?
+Don't worry, there are various savory pie recipes out there so that everyone can enjoy the warm buttery flakiness that comes with a fresh baked pie.

 Why We Love National Pi Day